 Skip to main content

 You’ve decided to take up the ancient game of bocce, have you?
 Well, you’re in good company!
-The game originated in Italy and is extremely popular in many European countries today.
+The game originated in Italy and is extremely popular in many European countries.
 Today, it is played professionally in Italy, Spain, and France.

-You don’t have to have a professional interest in the game to enjoy it, though!
+You don’t have to have a professional interest in the game to enjoy it, though.
 People of all ages, all fitness levels, and all skill levels can easily set up a game and play just about anywhere there’s an open space.

-Bocce’s ancient history
+The ancient history of bocce

-Following the Egyptians, Greeks and then the Romans adopted the game.
+Following the Egyptians, the Greeks and then the Romans adopted the game.
 All kinds of things might have been used as bocce balls.
 For example, Roman soldiers in North Africa might have used large, round pieces of fruit like peaches, plums, or melons as bocce ball substitutes.

 Where can you play bocce?

+You can play bocce just about anywhere as long as there’s an open space for you to do so.
+That space also needs to be on level ground.
+This could be your backyard, a cobbled courtyard, a sidewalk, a deck, or the patio of your house.
 Many people make a bocce court by using their lawnmower to cut out a section of grass on their property.
 Wherever you choose to play the game, you’ll need at least two people to play against each other.
 It’s possible to create teams as long as there is an even number of players.
 If you choose to create teams, you can go up to a limit of four players per team.
 (There can only be a total of eight players.)

 How to set up a bocce ball court

 First, mark off your court.
 As stated above, you can play the game almost anywhere as long as it’s in an open area and on level ground.
 A professional bocce court, however, is 13 feet wide by 90 feet long.
+If it’s just you, along with friends and family, these measurements don’t have to be exact.
+You should try to get close to them, though, if you can.

 Next, divide your court into five areas by drawing lines.
 You should draw these lines 10 and 4 feet from both ends of the court.
 A fifth line is drawn across the center.
-You can use string, dirt, or sand, or create markings at the edge of the court to signify where these lines should be.
+You can use string, dirt, or sand, or you can create markings at the edge of the court to signify where these lines should be.

 Once the game begins, players stand behind the 10-foot line on the court’s near side, and from there, they toss their balls.

-Bocce ball: How to play
+How to play bocce ball

+Bocce ball is made up of a predetermined number of frames (or sets) — a bit like bowling.
+A frame is complete once all the balls are thrown and points are awarded.
 You begin a frame by tossing the pallino between the 4-foot line and the playing area center.
 Each team takes turns tossing the pallino for each frame.
-A toss of a coin decides which team tosses the pallino during the first frame.
+A coin toss decides which team tosses the pallino during the first frame.

 The coin toss winner throws the first bocce ball, and the opposing team then throws theirs.
 Once the first two balls are thrown (one from each team), the team with the ball farthest from the pallino then throws the rest of their balls.
 Each time, they try to get each one as close to the pallino as possible.

 Next, the team that initially threw the ball closest to the pallino now throws the rest of theirs.
 Their objective is the same as that of the opposing team: Get the remaining bocce balls closer to the pallino than their opponents.
+Throwing bocce balls and hitting the opposing team’s balls, knocking them away from the pallino, is allowed.
+You can also hit the pallino itself.
+There are no penalties and no bonuses for doing so.

 Scoring a bocce game is easy.
 During each frame, only one team can score points.
 For each bocce ball closer to the pallino than the opposing team’s, one point is given.
 The distance marker for the pallino can be used to decide which team’s balls are closer.
+A bocce game continues until a predetermined number of points set by the players is reached or until a team scores 12 points.

 What do you need to play bocce?